-These Healthy Banana Chocolate Oat Muffins are made with simple, good-for-you ingredients like oats, bananas, and maple syrup.
-They’re completely gluten-free and can easily be made dairy-free and refined-sugar free, too.
-Whip up a batch using those brown bananas on your counter for quick grab-and-go breakfasts or snacks!
+Healthy Banana Chocolate Muffins are made with simple, good-for-you ingredients like oats, bananas, and maple syrup.
+They’re gluten-free and can easily be made dairy-free & refined-sugar free.
+Whip up a batch using those brown bananas on your counter for an easy breakfast or healthy snack on the go!

 This recipe was originally published in March of 2018, but I just updated it to shorten the recipe steps and to add fresh new photos.

 These delicious, chocolatey muffins are made with super simple, wholesome ingredients.
-Here’s what you’ll need to make these:
+Let’s dive right in!

-How to Make Healthy Banana Chocolate Oat Muffins:
+How to Make this Healthy Banana Muffin Recipe Step-by-Step:

+Step 2: Make the Muffin Batter.
+Mash your large bananas in a large bowl.
 Then, add the rest of your ingredients and mix until you have a wet, runny batter.
 It will not be thick.
 Stir in your chocolate chips.
-You can use less than the recipe calls for, if you want to really keep this on the healthier side.
-Up to personal preference!

 Sprinkle your Healthy Chocolate Banana Muffins with a little flaky sea salt and be sure to dig in while they’re nice and warm from the oven.
 I like to re-heat leftover muffins as well, to get the chocolate all nice and melty again.

-These muffins will keep nicely for a few days on your counter, in an airtight container.
-You can also refrigerate after a few days to give them an even longer life.
+This healthy banana muffins recipe will keep nicely for 2-3 days at room temperature, in an airtight container.
+You can also refrigerate these to give them an even longer life, about 5-7 days.

 Did you make this recipe?
 Snap a photo and leave a comment!